 No impact on your credit score.
 Takes 2 minutes.

-Florida is the undisputed boating capital of the United States, with nearly one million registered recreational vessels - more than any other state.
+Florida is the undisputed boating capital of the United States, with nearly one million registered recreational vessels, more than any other state.
 From deep-sea fishing off the Atlantic coast to cruising the calm waters of Tampa Bay, Floridians have access to some of the best boating waters in the world.

 When it comes to financing, Florida offers several advantages for boat buyers.
 There's no state income tax, which means more of your paycheck goes toward loan payments.
-Florida also caps sales tax on boats at $18,000 regardless of purchase price - a huge benefit for buyers of larger vessels.
+Florida also caps sales tax on boats at $18,000 regardless of purchase price, a huge benefit for buyers of larger vessels.
 And with dozens of marine-specialized lenders headquartered in the state, competition keeps rates competitive.

 Boat loan rates in Florida typically range from 5.49% to 10.99% APR depending on the lender, your credit score, loan amount, and whether the boat is new or used.
 Loans for new boats generally attract lower rates, and larger loan amounts (over $25,000) may qualify for extended terms up to 20 years.

 Your credit score is the biggest factor in the rate you'll receive.
-Here's what to expect from Florida lenders in 2026.
+Here's what to expect from lenders in 2026.

 | Credit Score | Rating | Typical APR (New) | Typical APR (Used) | Approval Odds |